 When adding certain information to an Excel sheet, such as company names or employee names, we may want to capitalize the first letter of each word.
 There may be times when Excel users need to change the case of text in their spreadsheets.
 We can easily use VBA Macros to capitalize the first letter of each word.
 In this article, we will demonstrate ideal examples of Excel VBA to capitalize the first letter of each word.

-3 Ideal Examples of Excel VBA to Capitalize First Letter of Each Word
+Excel VBA to Capitalize First Letter of Each Word: 3 Ideal Examples

 Using the keyboard to manually change the contents of the cells would make it simple to do.
 But even so, while dealing with a lot of data, we could inadvertently input it improperly.
 There are several ways we can handle the issue.
 Excel VBA is one of them.
 If you are familiar with Excel’s VBA programming, you can do lengthy tasks quickly.

 To capitalize the first letter of each word, we will use the following dataset.
 The dataset contains some employee names and their designation.
 But those texts are not proper cases.
 We know that the first letter of any name or designation must be capitalized.
 To do this let’s follow different and quick ways in Excel VBA.

 1. VBA Proper Function to Capitalize First Letter of Each Word

 The PROPER function transforms the initial character to the upper case and the other characters to the lowercase.
 We use this function in Excel sheet, we can also use it in Excel VBA.
 This function in Excel VBA converts user input text to the proper case.
 It is possible to use it to capitalize each word in a string.

 - To begin, open the ribbon and choose Developer from the drop-down menu.